We Literally Wrote The Book On

 Can I receive workers’ compensation and Social Security Disability (SSD) benefits at the same time?

-Yes, if you in fact qualify for both.
+Yes, if you qualify for both.
 The two programs are completely separate and have different criteria.
 Dollar amounts of your benefits may be affected if you are receiving both.
 For more details appropriate to your case, talk to one of our disability attorneys.

 What if I settle my workers’ compensation claim?
 Will this fact affect my SSD benefits and/or my eligibility for Medicare?

 It is very likely that a settled workers’ comp claim could, in fact, affect your eligibility for benefits payable through other programs.
 However, a short answer here will not do justice to the complexities involved in individual cases.
 A personalized evaluation is the next step you need to take if this may be true for you.
-Note: Through use of the proper language in your workers’ compensation settlement and the use of a Medicare set-aside, you may be able to protect your Social Security Disability benefits and your eligibility for benefits.
+Note: Through the use of the proper language in your workers’ compensation settlement and the use of a Medicare set-aside, you may be able to protect your Social Security Disability benefits and your eligibility for benefits.
 There is no substitute for an experienced disability lawyer’s analysis, guidance and advocacy in such a case.

 We Can Answer Your Workers’ Compensation FAQs — Start With A Free Consultation